How to Seal Tile, Marble,

 This is the biggest way to get

-will sit on the surface, and have nothing to grab into, and the sealer
+the sealer will sit on the surface, and have nothing to grab into, and

-and preparation is well worth it.
+little patience, and preparation is well worth it.

 #2